fluxcd/helm-operator-get-started/README.md

 and encrypt your Kubernetes Secrets into SealedSecrets.
 The SealedSecret can be decrypted only by the controller running in your cluster.

+The Sealed Secrets Helm chart is available on [Helm Hub](https://hub.helm.sh/charts/stable/sealed-secrets), so I can use the Helm repository instead of a git repo.
 This is the sealed-secrets controller release:

 ```yaml
 apiVersion: flux.weave.works/v1beta1